DEEZZU/Hermione-Pochette/ArraySession.md

 **_Dynamic Deallocation_**

-int * a ? what happens to it : it might get the dangling pointer or if the compiler is optimised it might get null if u allocate using new : but a good practice is to deallocate yourself : delete
+So when u declare int * a ? what happens to it : it might get the dangling pointer or if the compiler is optimised it might get null if u allocate using new : but a good practice is to deallocate yourself : delete

 delete[] a; <- how does operating system know how much size is to be deleted : just previous location has  size stored